 The lymphoma is in only one place, either as a single tumor not in lymph nodes, or in lymph nodes in one part of the body (the neck, groin, underarm, etc.).
 The lymphoma is not in the chest or abdomen (belly).

 Stage II lymphomas are not in the chest, and one of the following applies:

 For stage III lymphomas, one of the following applies:

-The lymphoma is in the central nervous system (brain or spinal cord) or the bone marrow when it is first found.
-(If more than 25% of the bone marrow is cancer cells, called blasts, the cancer is classified as acute lymphoblastic leukemia [ALL] instead of lymphoma.)
+The lymphoma is in the central nervous system (brain or spinal cord) and/or the bone marrow when it is first found.
+(If more than 25% of the bone marrow is made up of cancer cells, called blasts, the cancer is classified as acute lymphoblastic leukemia [ALL] instead of lymphoma.)

 Lymphoma staging can be confusing.
 If you are unsure about what it means for your child, ask your child’s doctor to explain it to you.

 Along with the stage of the lymphoma (and the type of lymphoma), some other factors can also affect a child’s outlook (prognosis).
 These include:

 If you have questions about what these prognostic factors might mean for your child, ask your child’s doctor to explain them to you.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Gross TG, Kamdar KY, Bollard CM.
 Chapter 19: Malignant Non-Hodgkin Lymphomas in Children.
 In: Blaney SM, Adamson PC, Helman LJ, eds.
 Pizzo and Poplack’s Principles and Practice of Pediatric Oncology.
 8th ed.
 Philadelphia Pa: Lippincott Williams & Wilkins; 2021.